 Ice accidents during the 2017 Ice Season

 The following is based on reports found on the WWW.
-This year some non-fatal accidents have been included.
+This year a few non-fatal accidents have been included lessons they have.

 A 47 year old man went skating on Big Lake .
 It had a light snow cover and some dark (slush) areas .
 He broke through.
 A woman who lived on the lake called 911 and then went out on her paddle board.
 She got within 10 feet of the man but he was unable to hold on enough to pull him out.
 In the mean time, Rescue personnel were having trouble finding the location.
 They rescued the man promptly after arriving.
 He had been in the water for between 15 and 30 minutes.
 The woman video'd the rescue (see title link above).

 The weather history (for Ancorage) showed mostly above freezing weather until the 22nd of October. from then to the 28th there were 39 freezing degree days.
 That is enough to make up to three inches of ice, depending when the lake caught.
 There was a 17 thaw degree day warm spell from the 29th to November 2: enough to melt a couple inches and, finally, there was enough cold in the last three days before the incident to add another inch.
 These numbers are rough but they clearly suggest the ice was not overly thick.

 The man was wearing what looks like a full wet suit.
 He did not have the basic tools: A test pole, life jacket, ice claws, throw rope, buddies and the knowledge of how to use them.
 Skating on snow covered ice with thin ice and no tools is simply Russian Roulette....glad it turned out well.

 A man walked onto the ice covered lake about 200 to 300 yards and fell through.
 A 911 call was placed at 1:15 PM by security people at a nearby golf course.
 The body was found about 5:30 and recovered.
 The ice was described as quite weak.